 CAR&BL contributes to pension schemes for employees and is operated on a defined contributions basis.
-The scheme was changed on 1St February 2016 to comply with auto-enrolment regulations.
+The scheme was changed on 1St February 2016 to comply with autoenrolment regulations.
 This is open to all eligible employees at any time.
-Until 31St January 2016 the company contributed 6% of pensionable earnings and the employees 0%.
-From 1St February Company contributions remained at 6% and employee contributions of 2% applied.
+Company contributions are 6% and employee contributions are 2% of eligible salary.
 The assets of the individual members' schemes are held separately from those of the company in independently administered funds.
-The pension cost shown in the accounts for the year represents contributions payable by the company and amounted to £9,558 (2015 £12,039).
-There were contributions of £752 payable at the year end, relating to March 2016 deductions which were paid over to the pension fund in April 2016.
+The pension cost shown in the accounts for the year represents contributions payable by the company and amounted to £7,351 (2016 £9,558).
+There were contributions of £582 payable at the year end, relating to March 2017 deductions which were paid over to the pension fund in April 2017.